NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 NotebookLM vs ChatGPT

-OpenAI made ChatGPT, and it has become one of the most widely used AI tools around.
-It pulls from a huge amount of training data and can search the web in real time.
 You can upload files too, but ChatGPT also goes beyond them by tapping into its broader knowledge.
 Its strength lies in creative thinking, idea generation, and research that spans many topics.
-The tool runs on GPT-5.2, which comes in different versions depending on which plan you pick.
+The tool runs on ChatGPT 5.5, which comes in different versions depending on which plan you pick.

 • Free tier gives roughly 10 messages every 5 hours before dropping to a lighter model.
+Projects is now free for everyone too.

 • Deep Research feature can browse 50+ web sources in one go and put together a full summary with citations.